Sunday, December 31, 2023

 4. Once the water boils, reduce to a low boil and put the smaller pan on the rack inside the larger pan.
 Replace the cover and don’t remove for 20 to 25 minutes.
 You want just enough steam in the pan to cook the cake.

-The finished cake removed
+The finished corn bread removed

 The cake is done when a toothpick inserted in the center comes out clean.
 Let it rest a few minutes before releasing the sides and removing from the pan.